maubanel/UE5-Static-Meshes/case-study-material/README.md

 ##### `Step 3.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 So all of our texture maps need to line up with the UV's as it dictates where each pixel will land on the glove.
-So the color channel assigns a pixel to a location on the UV which then projects it onto the glove like so:
+So the color channel assigns a pixel to a location on the UV which then projects it onto the glove like so.
+Try to guess where the tiger eye and Nike swoosh will go on the final model in game?

 ![texture overlayed over geometry](images/image_95.jpg)